BEMRosetta/BEMRosetta/install/README.md

 Standard POSIX distribution of BEMRosetta comes as a source tarball.

 Before compiling source code, you must install a few developpement packages.
 Many POSIX distributions provides developpement packages with the same names.
-Sometimes, development package names do not match.
-You will have to find the corresponding names for your distribution.
+However, sometimes development package names do not match.
+In this case, you will have to find the corresponding names for your distribution.

 ### Debian/apt-get based distributions